Kubrat Pulev vs. Kevin Johnson

 "If Pulev thinks he's in for an easy night," Johnson commented, "he's got another thing coming.
 I'm not Samuel Peter.
 I'm not here to lie down and collect a check.
 I'm here to cause an upset.
 I'm going to take this boy to school and show the Bulgarians what a Jersey boy can do.
 I'm going to give him an ass whopping on Friday, the likes of which nobody has seen before.
 We've both been through the same obstacles and we've both fought for the world titles before, but only one of us is going to get that second shot, and that's going to be me.

 "The woman here are very beautiful and I'm looking to get married.
 On Saturday, I'm going to be leaving with a new belt and new wife!"

 It's a great weekend for heavyweight boxing," promoter Nisse Sauerland added.
 "Kubrat is the mandatory challenger to face the winner of Anthony Joshua and Wladimir Klitschko for the IBF World title.
 Either they fight him or they vacate the belt.
 He's fought hard to get back into this position and he's risking it all in this fight against a rejuvenated Kevin Johnson.
 Kevin also knows what's at stake and what a win would mean for his career.
 Both men have been training hard and are ready to give it their all in the ring Friday night."

-If you have questions, check the FAQ page or contact support using the Help button in to bottom right corner of the screen.
+If you have questions, check the Help Center or contact support using the Help button in to bottom right corner of the screen.